Everything an operator needs to take AIRGAP from a fresh sign-in to live signals.

 launchpads: Clanker, Zora, Flaunch, Virtuals, etc. Pick the venues you watch.minLiquidityEth: minimum initial liquidity, in ETH.
 Below this, signals are suppressed.minTrustScore: 0–100.
 The trust score factors deployer history, liquidity, social presence, and risk flags.blacklistDeployers: addresses you never want to hear about again.focusPrompt: same idea: state your thesis.
 "Tokens with a real Twitter and >2 ETH liquidity from deployers with a clean record."

 After saving, the agent goes through idle → running and starts polling at the intensity you picked: light (every 30 min), standard (every 10 min), aggressive (every 2 min).
-Aggressive is paid-tier only.
+Every cadence is available to everyone; faster simply uses more of your balance over time.

 Signal delivery